grafana/mimir/docs/sources/mimir/configure/configure-ingester-circuit-breakers.md

 ### Read requests circuit breakers

-Read requests circuit breakers follow the general procedure explained [above](#how-do-grafana-mimir-ingester-circuit-breakers-work), with the following remarks:
+Read requests circuit breakers follow these conditions:

 - in order to protect the write path as much as possible, ingesters do not allow read push requests if their push circuit breakers are open.
   This means that before an ingester tries to acquire a read circuit breaker permit, it first checks if its push circuit breaker is open.